Sonora Northwest Mexico, Mexico Travel Guide

 Attractions and popular areas experience more crowds.

 No specific "entry fee" for the FMM applies when arriving by air; the cost is usually part of the airfare.
-For land crossings, a small fee (around MXN 600) may apply if you stay over 7 days or travel beyond the immediate border zone.
+For land crossings, a small fee (around MXN 600) may apply if you stay over A full week or travel further than the close border zone.
 Upon arrival, present your passport and FMM.
-The immigration officer will stamp your FMM, indicating your maximum authorized stay (up to 180 days for tourists).
+The immigration officer will stamp your FORMA migratoria múltiple, indicating your maximum authorized stay (up to 180 days for tourists).

 Required for vehicles traveling beyond the 21 km border zone.
-A "Sonora Only" TIP program exists, less costly and easier to obtain for travel within Sonora.
+A "Sonora Only" TIP program exists, less costly and simpler to obtain for travel within Sonora.
 Get this at Banjercito offices or online.

 Needed for all fishing in Mexican waters.
 Purchase online or at authorized vendors.